dengwirda/jigsaw-geo-matlab/README.md

 ## `References`

 Information and references regarding the formulation of the underlying `JIGSAW` mesh-generator can also be found <a href="https://github.com/dengwirda/jigsaw-matlab">here</a>.
-Additionally, there are a number of publications that describe the algorithms used in `JIGSAW(GEO)` in detail.
+There are a number of publications that describe the algorithms used in `JIGSAW(GEO)` in detail.
 Please cite as appropriate:

 `[1]` - Darren Engwirda: Generalised primal-dual grids for unstructured co-volume schemes, to appear: J. Comp.
 Phys., https://arxiv.org/abs/1712.02657, 2017.